giuliofantuzzi/BeeOptimal/docs/source/about.rst

 problem, and the nectar amount of a food source corresponds to the profitability (fitness) of the associated solution.

 .. note::
-    In the proposed verions, each food source is exploited by only one employed bee.
+    In the proposed version, each food source is exploited by only one employed bee.
 In other words, the number of employed bees is equal to the number of food sources existing around the hive (number of solutions in the population).

 The ABC algorithm can be summarized in the following steps: